Creating a Critical Mass of Highly Skilled Science and Technology Professionals in Africa

 PASET collaborates with partners to meet its goals.
 It seeks both financial and technical partners to invest in future researchers, innovators, workforces and universities and training institutions on the continent.

-PASET’s governance structure was formalized by a Charter adopted in July 2016.
+PASET’s governance structure was formalized by a Charter adopted in July 2016 and updated in December 2018.
 The Charter lays out the objectives, principles and norms for the efficient functioning of PASET.
 It highlights the following key bodies under PASET’s governance structure:

 PASET aims to accelerate the creation of a critical mass of highly skilled scientists, researchers, technicians and innovators for priority sectors in sub-Saharan Africa (SSA) through several initiatives.
 These initiatives are implemented at the higher education as well as technical and vocational skills development levels with overarching technical assistance.